Sprint 2: Domain

 UI,DomainandDatalayers (expecting theDatalayer to be empty, except for test classes). - In your

 Domainpackage, add data classes (business objects) relevant to your project e.g.,Recipeclass for a Recipes application;Postclass for a social media application.
-Also add aModelclass that loads and manipulates your domain objects as necessary. - You should have a “reasonable number” of unit tests in place against your
+Also add aModelclass that loads and manipulates your domain objects as necessary. - Your

 User InterfaceandDomainclasses.
-Your unit tests should pass.
+These unit tests should pass.

 Submission